Kanustu/Wildlife_Strike_Analysis/README.md

 (Fill in which Option you chose, either 1 or 2.
 List the dataset you selected for the project if you selected Option 2.
 Also, discuss the visualizations you created, and why.
 For Option 2, also identify what your data question was, and how you went through the prompts.)
 - FAA Wildlife strike data
 - What caused the cost spike in 2009?
   - Miracle on the Hudson event, Jan 15th, 2009.
-Caused 41,000,000 in damage.
+Caused $41,000,000 in damage.
 - Which states have the highest cost?
- - California, New York, Texas, more than likely because of the highest
+ - California, New York, Texas
 - Which animals caused the greatest damage?
+ - Canada Goose has caused the most expensive collisions, even if you take out the 2009 outlier.
+That even though the amount strikes is relatively low, the size of the bird and size of the flock being between 30 - 100 birds, has the capap
 - What has caused the spike in strikes from 2008-2009?
 -
 ## Challenges